jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 The above uses a live version of the public suffix list, but I had to proxy it because the actual list doesn't use CORS.
 The irony.

-So `app.jakearchibald.com` and `other-app.jakearchibald.com` are part of the same site, but `app.glitch.me` and `other-app.glitch.me` are different sites.
+So `https://app.jakearchibald.com` and `https://other-app.jakearchibald.com` are part of the same site, but `https://app.glitch.me` and `https://other-app.glitch.me` are different sites.
 These cases are different because `glitch.me` is on the public suffix list whereas `jakearchibald.com` is not.
 This is 'correct', because different people 'own' the subdomains of `glitch.me`, whereas I own all the subdomains of `jakearchibald.com`.

 # Opening things up again